soeai/mappgraph/index.md

 We collect mobile traffic for 101 mobile apps.
 For each app, more than 30 hours of traffic is collected.

-The mobile traffic is saved in a folder named *source* as csv files. **The size of this folder is around xx GB, therefore we cannot provide this dataset via github, it will be shared to specific email via Google Drive**.
+The mobile traffic is saved in a folder named *source* as csv files. **The size of this folder is around 58.5GB, therefore we cannot provide this dataset via github, it will be shared to specific email via Google Drive**.
 Inside this folder, there are 101 sub-folder.
 Each sub-folder represents for one app and contains the mobile traffic of that app.
 Duration of mobile traffic in different files is different (min: 4.664 minutes, max: 465.7 minutes, mean: 101.573 minutes).
 The structure of *source* folder is shown as below.

 ![GitHub Logo](/images/sources.png)